-VGSTX is a balanced fund with an asset value of over $27.60 billion with investments in 11 holdings that are also owned by Vanguard.
+As of March 2022, VGSTX is a balanced fund with an asset value of over $26.08 billion with investments in 12 holdings that are also owned by Vanguard.
 The fund has a 0.32% expense rate and requires a minimum of $1,000 to invest.

 VTIAX – The Vanguard Total International Stock Market Fund

-The Vanguard Total International Stock Market Fund is another good option for those who want to invest in a diversified international fund that will also have exposure to the best stocks from across the world.
+The Vanguard Total International Stock Market Fund is another good option if you want to invest in a diversified international fund that will also have exposure to the best stocks from across the world.

 VTIAX tracks the FTSE Global All Cap ex U.S. Index.
 This index covers 5,700 stocks across foreign developed and emerging markets.

-The Vanguard Total International Stock Market Fund has an asset value of over %70 billion with a low expense ratio of 0.16% and requires a minimum initial investment of $10,000.
+As of March 2022, the Vanguard Total International Stock Market Fund has an asset value of $48.61 billion invested in 7,806 holdings, with an expense ratio of 0.18% and requires a minimum initial investment of $10,000.